billbuchanan/esecurity/unit00_introduction/README.md

 If you need a demo of the Ubtuntu setup you can view here:

 [![](http://img.youtube.com/vi/tIQYpjaELcA/0.jpg)](http://www.youtube.com/watch?v=tIQYpjaELcA "")

+## Virtual Machine
+We will be using a Ubuntu machine for the practical elements of the module.
+The VM can either be sourced on vSoC or can be downloaded from [here](https://livenapierac-my.sharepoint.com/:u:/g/personal/b_buchanan_napier_ac_uk/Ed074id3TQVNneDepApeUa8B1TMsUw4P7nXtIZTDzFkkig?e=WEpvHj).
+You can download VMWare Workstation or VMWare Fusion from [here](https://softcentre.soc.napier.ac.uk/users.cgi).

 ## Draft Timetable
 <p>The following is the draft timetable:</p>